-Data from the Global Entrepreneurship Monitor (GEM) - an ture between US-based Babson College and London Business School have consistently shown that only has fuelled excitement about the about a third of early stage funding comes from external sources.
+Data from the Global Entrepreneurship Monitor (GEM) - an ture between US-based Babson College and London Business School - have consistently shown that only comes from external sources.
 Much is from family and friends, plus the last of the so-called three Fs: fools.